 Every year, world head injury awareness day is celebrated on 20th March with an aim to raise and spread awareness about traumatic brain injuries and its implications, focusing on how to keep our heads safe by following the right head safety practices.
-In the light of the same, Department of Neurosurgery along with Department of Psychiatric Social Work and Department of Mental Health Education organized a “World Head Injury Awareness Day” event in the NIMHANS Convention Centre, inviting esteemed guests to address the audience regarding the causes, consequences and safety precautions of head injuries.
+In the light of the same, Department of Neurosurgery along with the Department of Psychiatric Social Work and Department of Mental Health Education organized a “World Head Injury Awareness Day” event in the NIMHANS Convention Centre, inviting esteemed guests to address the audience regarding the causes, consequences and safety precautions of head injuries.
 The Theme of the event was “Social Responsibility in Preventing Head Injury: Being Responsible Citizens”

 FORMAL EVENT REPORT